 Universal Life Insurance

 Universal life insurance is similar to whole life but is available with much larger coverage amounts.
 Universal life coverage from AAA Life also accumulates a cash value over time.
 It’s designed to help transfer wealth to beneficiaries—not just to cover final expenses.

 AAA Life offers the following universal life policies:

 - Lifetime Universal: AAA Life’s Lifetime Universal policy offers coverage ranging from $100,000 to over $5 million.
 Policies also accumulate cash value over time and premiums are guaranteed to never change.

-Accident insurance from AAA Life is only available to AAA members.
-This insurance protects policyholders if they get in an accident and are killed or seriously injured.
+Accident insurance from AAA Life protects policyholders if they get in an accident and are killed or seriously injured.
 However, coverage is less expensive than some alternatives because it doesn’t cover illnesses like cancer.

 Accident insurance policies available from AAA Life include:

 - Member Loyalty® Accident Insurance: AAA Life’s accident insurance is limited to AAA members age 18 and over.
-Policies offer accident benefits that increase with each year of membership in AAA and include cash benefits if policyholders have an accident and die or have to visit the emergency room, stay in a hospital, or take time to recover.
+Policies offer accident benefits that increase with each year of membership in AAA up to achieving PREMIER benefits level 5 and include cash benefits if policyholders have an accident and die or have to visit the emergency room, stay in a hospital, or take time to recover.
 There is no medical exam and no health questions.

 Available Riders: Decent Selection